 - The names and addresses of all directors

 Does a Delaware LLC need to file an annual report?
 NO. An LLC in Delaware is NOT required to file an annual report to the Division of Corporations.
 This means no Delaware LLC annual report fee and no due day.
+Instead, Delaware LLCs are required to pay an annual tax and its due date is on or before June 1st of each year.

 For maintenance, Delaware LLC’s annual costs include 2 kinds of fees.
 They are registered agent fees and annual tax.